Research and Monetary Policy

 Corporate Citizenship, Economic Education, and Public Outreach

-The Atlanta Fed Speakers Bureau facilitated 365 presentations in which employees shared research, data, and information with community groups and professional associations.
-The Speakers Bureau hosted 180 events for partner organizations.
+The Atlanta Fed Speakers Bureau facilitated 376 presentations in which employees shared research, data, and information with community groups and professional associations.

 The Board of Governors and the Federal Reserve Banks annually prepare and release audited financial statements reflecting balances (as of December 31) and income and expenses for the year then ended.

-The Federal Reserve Board engaged KPMG to audit the 2017 combined and individual financial statements of the Reserve Banks.*
+The Federal Reserve Board engaged KPMG to audit the 2018 combined and individual financial statements of the Reserve Banks*

 * In addition, KPMG audited the Office of Employee Benefits of the Federal Reserve System (OEB), the Retirement Plan for Employees of the Federal Reserve System (System Plan), and the Thrift Plan for Employees of the Federal Reserve System (Thrift Plan).
 The System Plan and the Thrift Plan provide retirement benefits to employees of the Board, the Federal Reserve Banks, the OEB, and the Consumer Financial Protection Bureau.

 Each year, the Office of Minority and Women Inclusion (OMWI) at the Federal Reserve Bank of Atlanta provides a congressional report summarizing the office's actions with regard to the requirements under Section 342 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
 This report highlights the work OMWI performed in the previous year to take the affirmative steps that the Dodd-Frank Act addresses—specifically, ensuring workforce and supplier diversity, as well as advancing financial literacy in inner-city, majority/minority, and girls' schools.
 The Atlanta Fed undertakes these efforts in the Sixth Federal Reserve District.